Instructors

 Ms. Stephanie Barth

 I have a BA in Art from Florida State University, and worked as a computer programmer, software developer and project manager for 10 years before becoming a stay-at-home mom.
-I have been homeschooling for 10 years and have taught classes at Schaumburg House and Little Red Homeschool co-op in subjects such as Book Club, Art, and STEM.
+I have been homeschooling for over 10 years and have taught classes at Schaumburg House and Little Red Homeschool co-op in subjects such as Book Club, Art, and STEM.
 I was a Scout Leader for a few years as well.
 I love art and books, and I enjoy seeing the creativity of children.
+At GROW I am advising the student newspaper.

 Ms. Liz Cassidy